CodyTolene/pip-boy-apps/apps/pipuiplus/README.md

 ### Description

-Pip UI+ enhances the Pip‑Boy 3000 Mk V with classic tabs like SPECIAL and PERKS, a real‑time RAM monitor, and options to hide interface elements for a cleaner, less cluttered display.
+Pip UI+ enhances the Pip-Boy 3000 Mk V with classic tabs like SPECIAL and PERKS, a real-time RAM monitor, options to hide interface elements, and a theme picker with more color options than the default interface.

 ### Instructions